dydxopsdao/v4-documentation/pages/validators/preparing_for_genesis.md

 3. input the briding `amount`, e.g. `1000000000000000000000` for bridging `1000 DYDX`, and `accAddress` in the hexidecimal form acquired above
 4. click `Write` and signing the transaction

-You can use the `bridge_events.go` script to validate that your bridging transaction
+You can use the `bridge_events.go` script to validate your bridging transaction
 ```bash
 go run scripts/bridge_events/bridge_events.go \
   -denom <token_denom> \